atmos/hubot-deploy/README.md

 There are quite a few variants of this, but here are the basics.

+You can always check the version that you're running against.

+    $ hubot deploy:version
+      hubot-deploy:v0.1.8

+You can also trigger a variety of deployments with custom payloads.

     $ hubot deploy hubot
       ...
 Deploys the master branch of hubot to the default environment